airevo2/ReaL_ON_EDA/README.md

 |   7B    |  REAL  |       0.7777       |       0.8148        |         0.5926          |

 These results are similar to our prior experiment on [SecCodePLT](https://seccodeplt.github.io/).

-## Reproduce Instructions

-If you don't have access to a high‑memory GPU, please refer to the easier reproduction page [here](https://github.com/Colin0vO/ReaL_reproduction).

 ### Evaluation.